Sometimes the best tips and insights can come from those who have 'been there and done that'!

 “Since I'm now officially in my late 30s I thought checking in on my super was long overdue but I didn't know where to begin.
-I had heard about the 5-minute workout calculator and decided that was a good place to start.
-I entered in all my details (age, salary and current super balance) and it estimated how long my super would last and compared it to how much I would need each year when I retired.
+I had heard about the 5-minute workout and decided that was a good place to start.
+I entered in my details – age, salary and current super balance – and it estimated how long my super would last and compared it to how much I would need each year when I retired.

 The calculator provided a very visual explanation on how I was tracking.
 It also highlighted that I needed to start adding extra money to my super now, otherwise I'd be working until I'm 80!

 I'm relieved that I took the time to check in on my super now rather than later as I can see how a small change now can really add up over the next 20 to 30 years.”

 “I recently changed roles and it resulted in an increase to my salary.
 I thought before I start spending the extra money each fortnight, I’d put a proportion of it straight into my super – that way I wouldn’t really miss it.
 Otherwise as soon as I receive any extra money I always find a new home for it and then I find it’s harder to put away later.

 Adding extra to my super was very important to me as I’d previously had two breaks from work on maternity leave and therefore had a bit of a gap with my super contributions.
 I thought this would be a great way to close the gap.”